Time management strategies for remote workers

 To work your time into an effective schedule, you first need to understand how you actually use it.
 In the first instance, time tracking helps you understand how long different tasks take, so you can protect the right amount of time for different pieces of work across your week.

-Thankfully, this activity need not eat into your workday – automatic tracking apps can now handle the whole data capture process for you, even creating time sheets so you can share progress with your manager with minimal effort.
+Thankfully, this activity need not eat into your workday – work timers can now handle the whole data capture process for you, even creating time sheets so you can share progress with your manager with minimal effort.

 Approximately 40% of people feel schedule flexibility is the biggest benefit of remote work – but you still need some form of routine to reap the benefits of that.
 Set consistent core hours for your work, including dedicated availability hours so colleagues know when to contact you and expect a response.